PhonologicalCorpusTools/SLP-AA-old-/docs/source/start_new_corpus.rst

-If you have a sign with the same gloss already saved in the same corpus and "Warn about duplicate glosses" is selected in your setting (see :ref:), you will get a warning message: "A word with the gloss XXX already exists in your corpus.
+If you have a sign with the same gloss already saved in the same corpus and "Warn about duplicate glosses" is selected in your setting (see :ref:`options`), you will get a warning message: "A word with the gloss XXX already exists in your corpus.
 What do you want to do?".
 You can either "Go back and edit the gloss" or "Overwrite existing word".

 .. image:: static/duplicate_warning.png